Looking for a Veterinarian in the Hebron CT Area?

 STEPHANIE | Certified Veterinary Technician

 Stephanie came to HVH as an intern while finishing her veterinary tech certification program through NCCC.
 She joined our staff full-time in 2017.
 She lives with her husband and their German Shepherd, Soto.
-In her off hours, Stephanie enjoys time with her family, hiking, running, and exploring New England.
+In her off hours, Stephanie enjoys spending time with her family, hiking, running, and exploring New England.

 BETH | Veterinary Technician